Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 \section{Nonce@Once on a modern smartphone}

 \silvan{}{Alternative title for section: Nonce@Once, Part II: Case Studies on Modern Smartphones}

-In this chapter, we show two case studies, demonstrating the challenge when transferring the Nonce@Once attack to a modern smartphone target.
+In this section, we show two case studies, demonstrating the challenge when transferring the Nonce@Once attack to a modern smartphone target.
 First, we target the Fairphone~4 running a native Linux \ac{os} that allows root access.
-For the second case study, we use the Fairphone~4's default Android and embed the cryptographic library into an Android app.
+For the second case study, we use the Fairphone~4's stock Android and embed the cryptographic library into a custom Android app.
 We focus only on OpenSSL and the \textit{secp521r1} curve.